gcla/termshark/docs/FAQ.md

 ## Termshark is too bright!

 Termshark v2 supports dark-mode!
 Hit Esc to bring up the main menu then "Toggle Dark Mode".
 See the [User Guide](UserGuide.md#dark-mode).
+As of termshark v2.4, dark-mode is the default.

 ## Termshark's colors are wrong!